cdlib/eschol-ui/README.md

 Mixins typically contain complex CSS declarations, sass variables, and logic for compilation.
 They are used sparingly and mostly appear in [**\_utilities.scss**].

+## Supported Browsers

+The following browsers are officially supported in the UI library:

+* Chrome (last 2 versions)
+* Firefox (last 2 versions)
+* Internet Explorer 11 (test via CrossBrowserTesting.com)
+* Safari (last 2 versions)

+These browsers are also specified within the [browserslist definition within the UI library's package.json file](https://github.com/cdlib/eschol-ui/blob/master/package.json#L63)

+UI elements [do not need to look exactly the same](http://dowebsitesneedtolookexactlythesameineverybrowser.com) across these browsers, but they should render as close as possible to the eScholarship design and UX specifications.

 ## Updating an Elements's HTML or Styles

 The component, `c-subheader` will be used as an example.

 1. [Run](https://github.com/cdlib/eschol-ui#running-the-toolkit) the UI library toolkit.
-2. Browse to the eScholarship display page containing the subheader element.
+2. From the UI library home page, browse to the subheader element.
 3. In the UI library, open the **jsx** and **scss** files related to the subheader component.
-By understanding the file naming conventions [listed here](https://github.com/cdlib/eschol-ui#getting-familiar-with-the-librarys-assets), these two files will be **SubHeaderComp.jsx** and **\_subheader.scss**
+These two files will be **SubHeaderComp.jsx** and **\_subheader.scss** based on the file naming conventions [listed here](https://github.com/cdlib/eschol-ui#getting-familiar-with-the-librarys-assets).
 4. Update the HTML within **SubHeaderComp.jsx** and/or update the styles within **\_subheader.scss**
 5. Save your changes and review them on the display page as they are automatically applied.
-6. If everything looks good, commit your changes to the repo and create a [finished build](https://github.com/cdlib/eschol-ui#running-the-toolkit).
+6. If everything looks good across the [supported browsers](https://github.com/cdlib/eschol-ui#supported-browsers), commit your changes to the repo and create a [finished build](https://github.com/cdlib/eschol-ui#running-the-toolkit).
-7. Pull the commited UI library changes and reintegrate the UI library changes within jSchol.
+7. Pull the commited UI library changes and reintegrate them into jSchol.

 ## Integrating UI Library Updates into jSchol Project

-[this needs review by the jSchol team]
+[the jSchol details need review by the jSchol team]

 1. Pull any updated UI library CSS from the eschol-ui repo.
 2. Copy and paste UI library element HTML into jSchol templates and view changes in local server [or via jSchol dev server?]
-3. Verify that there are no integration errors by visualy diffing the layout between the UI library and jSchol dev server in the four browsers officially supported by the project:
+3. Verify that there are no integration errors by visualy diffing the layout between the UI library and jSchol dev server in the [supported browsers](https://github.com/cdlib/eschol-ui#supported-browsers).

-   * Chrome (latest version)
-   * Firefox (latest version)
-   * Internet Explorer 11 (via CrossBrowserTesting.com)
-   * Safari (latest version)
+Any problems?
+Continue to Troubleshooting jSchol Integrations below:

-## Troubleshooting Elements in Layouts
+## Troubleshooting jSchol Integrations

-When elements are not rendering properly in layouts, begin troubleshooting by following these steps:

-1. Browse to the eScholarship layout page containing the rendering issues.
-2. Open your browser's developer tools.
-3. Using the inspector tool, highlight the element's problematic HTML.

-[more to come]
+When something doesn't look right in the UI from the jSchol project or eScholarship website, follow these steps:

+1. Visually compare the UI between the UI library and jSchol from the same browser.
+Is the problem appearing in both projects?
+   * If it's in both projects, then the problem is within the UI library.
+Fix the problem there, then reintegrate into jSchol.
+   * If it's only appearing on jSchol, then there is a mismatch of the **HTML** between jSchol and the UI library.
+Continue to Step 3:
+2. Open your browser's developer tools and visually diff the HTML between the UI library and jSchol.
+If you can't visually see any differences between the two projects, copy both sources of code into a file comparison tool to highlight the differences.

 ## Best Practices